Admission Requirements

 Follow these steps:

-and read the course descriptions.
-This is the tool we use to determine if your courses will be accepted by the GP.
-We also provide links to some examples of other similar courses elsewhere.
+1. Download the GP Prerequisites Checklist and read the course descriptions.
+We use this same tool to determine whether your courses will be accepted by the GP.
+We also provide links to some examples of similar courses elsewhere.

 2. If you took classes at a California community college, you can easily see if your course meets CSULB requirements by using www.assist.org and searching for “CSU Transferable Courses.”